This post may contain affiliate links. Read the full disclosure

-We share the ultimate guide to taking a Green Island Cairns day trip, including the best things to do on Green Island, tips for making the most of your day and how to easily get there and back.
+We share the ultimate guide to taking a Green Island day trip from Cairns, including how to get to Green Island from Cairns, the best things to do on Green Island, tips for making the most of your day and how to easily get there and back.

 Get ready to plan your Green Island day trip from Cairns and make it a memorable visit to this tropical Queensland island destination.

 Whether you are looking to spend a day soaking up the far north Queensland sunshine, lazing on the beach, or if you want to make the most of the location, exploring the Great Barrier Reef, a Green Island Cairns day trip has something for all ages!

 This island resort is a popular day tour option from Cairns and surrounding towns since it is quick and easy to get to from the mainland.

 Where Is Green Island?